 The modern era of liposuction plastic surgery started in 1980 when Swiss and French physicians first presented their techniques of “lipolysis.”
 Viewed from the current perspective, the description of their procedures was revolutionary, but primitive by today’s standards.

 The techniques of liposuction, ultrasound or ultrasonic liposuction (UAL) and power assisted liposuction (PAL) are safe and consistently produce results that were not obtainable in the past.
-All aspects of the newer techniques have been analyzed to maximize the patient safety during the liposuction surgery: the metabolism of fats, the anesthesia, and the reproduction of standard techniques that afford the patient good results and maximize the patient safety and comfort.
+All aspects of the newer techniques have been analyzed to maximize patient safety during the lipo surgery: the metabolism of fats, the anesthesia, and the reproduction of standard techniques that afford the patient good results and maximize the patient safety and comfort.

 It should be noted that there is no ideal method for liposuction.
 Almost on a monthly basis, a new “revolutionary” technique is introduced through popular magazines and television.
 Often the time needed to objectively analyze new instrumentation and publish these results in professional journals is years after the introduction of a “brilliant lipo” or other technique that professes to render all other methods obsolete.
-However, newer innovations have made the results more protectable and consistent.
+However, newer innovations have made the results more predictable and consistent.
 The most important factor in determining the result for a liposuction is the experience and knowledge of the surgeon involved.
 Good results are obtainable with almost any technique, and similarly poor results are equally obtainable with newer as yet, unproven techniques.

 Ideally, the patient should have a stable weight for months before surgery.
-Patients with high BMIs (body mass index) should seek dietary consultation and weight management before liposuction is entertained.
+Patients with high BMIs (body mass index) should seek dietary consultation and weight management before lipo is entertained.
 If you desire, our office may help you to arrange this consultation.

 The amount of fat that may be removed varies from patient to patient.
 This is based on the height and weight of the patient, and the relative health of each patient.
 Massive amounts of fat should not be removed at one time; the “insult” to the patient is too much.
 Patient should be comfortable at all times, and the convalescence should be manageable and comfortable.
-The amount of fat that is removed during liposuction may range up to 5 or 6 liters..
+The amount of fat that is removed during liposuction may range up to 5 or 6 liters.
 Occasionally, it is advantageous to stage liposuction, limiting the amount of fat to be removed at each operation rendering the procedure safer, and the convalescence easier.

 This is a volume and contour procedure.
 This is not the surgical answer to diet management.
 As noted above, we often recommend that patients seek dietary counseling and support to ensure that the procedure results are not short-lived.